pelegrin/bapl/README.md

 Logical ! `NOT` operator is avaliable for boolean type.

-### Ternary operator
+### Ternary statement
-Language provides ternary operator for conditional calculation.
+Language provides ternary statement for conditional calculation, as a short cut for `if else` control structure.
+Main difference from `if` structure, that true and false statement can be only a single statement.

+Syntax is
 `<condition>? true statement : false statement` true statement only evaluates when result of condition expression is true Example,